phpearth/docs/faq/general/git-introduction.md

 ---
-title: "What is GIT, why should I use it and how?"
+title: "What is GIT, Why Should I Use it and How?"
-updated: "August 16, 2016"
+updated: "September 7, 2016"
 permalink: "/faq/git-introduction/"
 ---